 - These coconut flour pumpkin spice muffins look delicious!

-- Done in the coveneice of your food processor, these paleo vegan banana bread muffins are totally allergy free!
+- Done in the convenience of your food processor, these paleo vegan banana bread muffins are totally allergy free!

 Looking for more healthy blueberry recipes?

-- Paleo Chocolate Blueberry Bread @ Recipes to Nourish
+- This Paleo Chocolate Blueberry Bread combines two magical flavors!

 Paleo Blueberry Muffins Recipe: